Great Moments in Travel History – January 2016

-The National Geographic Society was founded by a group that included explorers, geographers, cartographers, teachers, and scientists on January 27, 1888.
+The National Geographic Society was founded on January 27, 1888, by a group that included explorers, geographers, cartographers, teachers, and scientists.
 It was organized as “a society for the increase and diffusion of geographical knowledge.”

 On January 20, 1908, what is now the Fairmont Empress opened in Victoria, British Columbia.
 The property has been designated a National Historic Site of Canada and was last renovated in 1989.

-The first scheduled commercial airline flight took place on January 1, 1914, when pilot Tony Jannus flew the former mayor of St. Petersburg in a Benoist XIV biplane over Tampa Bay for the St. Petersburg-Tampa Airboat Line.
-The flight lasted 23 minutes, cruising 50 feet (15 meters) above the waters of the bay.
+The first scheduled commercial airline flight took place on January 1, 1914, for the St. Petersburg-Tampa Airboat Line when pilot Tony Jannus flew the former mayor of St. Petersburg in a Benoist XIV biplane over Tampa Bay.
+The flight lasted 23 minutes, cruising 50 feet (15 meters) above sea level.

 The first ever airline uniforms, worn by Instone Air Line’s pilots and staff, were introduced on January 1, 1922.